kps/KEXPspotifier/README.md

   * For every subsequent run of that show, it merges the latest into an archive, and creates a new 'Latest' playlist

+## Credits

+Thanks to KEXP's DJs and staff -- their work inspired this! ** GO SUPPORT KEXP [HERE](https://www.kexp.org/donate) **

+Only a few lines of code, but this has been tiny labor of love in building some automation tooling that I wanted for myself, and hopefully others find it useful as well!